e4drcf/ewizardjs-docs/docs/documentation/email-development/email-components.md

 ## wiz-wrapper

 The `wiz-wrapper` is a basic container component that is used to wrap the content of Email Template.
-The `wiz-wrapper` should be added as the root element of `<template>`.
+The `wiz-wrapper` should be included in the root of email template.

 Whenever user deletes all content from ET via eWizard `wiz-wrapper` remains the last and displays image **Add content here**.
-The `wiz-wrapper` cannot be removed thus a new elements may be added to that container again.
+The `wiz-wrapper` cannot be removed and allows user to add new content to that container again.

 #### Usage
 ```html